This how-to is based on the video “Build a simple HRM app: Enrich the GUI with Filter Options,” which is part of the Getting Started videos.

-This is the fourth how-to in a series of five on how to create a simple HRM app.
+This is the fourth how-to in a series of five on how to create a simple HRM application.
 In this how-to, you will enrich the user interface by adding filter options.

 Before you can start with this how-to, make sure you have completed the following prerequisite:

-- Complete the third how-to in this series: Build a Simple HRM App Step 3: Show Related Data in the GUI
+- Use the third how-to in this series: Build a Simple HRM App 3: Show Related Data in the GUI

 3 Enriching the User Interface